hrajchert/express-shared-routes-examples/docs/2-menu.md

 var routes = new RouteManager ({injectToLocals: 'route'});
 ```

 The injectToLocals option is a helper for building a navigation component.
 It basically inject the <b>active route</b> to `res.locals.<the-name-you-choose>`, in this case `res.locals.route`.
-This means that if the page is `/hello`, the view will have a variable called `route` pointing to `hello-all`, and if the page is `/hello/foo` the `route` variable will point to `hello-person`.
+This means that if the page is <i>/hello</i>, the view will have a variable called `route` pointing to `hello-all`, and if the page is <i>/hello/foo</i> the `route` variable will point to `hello-person`.
 Remember we'll need this information to show which is the active route, and make it <b>bold</b>.

-For the second requirement, we need to make the `RouteManager` available to all views, by adding it to `res.locals` for all requests.
+For the second requirement, we need to make the <b>RouteManager</b> available to all views, by adding it to `res.locals` for all requests.

 ```js
 // Expose the route manager to the views